 10.1.3 A non-profit organization or organizations as shall at the time qualify as an organization or organizations exempt from federal income taxation under Section 501(c)(3) of the Internal Revenue Code, or other controlling law

 ARTICLE XI – AMENDMENTS

-These By-Laws may be amended by a two-third vote of the VAF Board and ACVO Board of Regents by secret ballot where a quorum is present at their respective meetings.
+These By-Laws may be amended by a simple majority vote of the VAF Board.
 By-Laws may not be modified or amended in any way that puts them in conflict with the VAF articles of incorporation.